 Traffic lights controlled crossing are also provided to help cyclists to make convenient and safe crossings of major roads.

 In total there are 28 locations with traffic lights in Assen, numbered 1-26 below (with "a" and "b" used where there are two too close together to separate on the map above).
-They are classified as follows:
+They are classified as below.
+Between these 28 traffic light locations, there have been 11 cyclist injuries over six years:

 Pedestrian and cyclist crossings (1, 6, 13)